 After many revisions, a final proposal outlined the operations, structure, administration and response procedures for what would become Drexel EMS.
 This final proposal was submitted to the Philadelphia Fire Department and received approval in March of 2010.

 With the generous support of the Department of Public Safety, Drexel EMS was outfitted with 4 EMS bicycles and all of the equipment needed to properly and fully staff two basic life support crews.
 With this equipment, Drexel EMS provided its first EMS stand-by at Drexel’s 2010 Commencement with its first three members.

 Drexel EMS is a volunteer student organization which provides emergency medical care to Drexel University's Main Campus and the immediate community.

 Drexel EMS is certified by the PA Department of Health as quick response service (QRS), rendering emergent, stabilizing aid, from the time you call for EMS, to the time a Philadelphia Fire Department unit arrives.
 At this time we do not provide emergency transport services, however, we provide the same level of care as any Philadelphia Fire Department Basic Life Support (BLS) unit.

-We receive advising from the Department of Public Safety and medical direction from Drexel University College of Medicine and Hahnemann Hospital.
+We receive advising from the Department of Public Safety and medical direction from Drexel University College of Medicine.
 Drexel EMS works closely with Drexel Police and the Department of Public Safety to provide the best pre-hospital care possible.